Federal Income Tax Brackets and Rates

 Rate | Unmarried Individuals with Taxable Income Over | Married Individuals Filing Jointly with Taxable Income Over | Heads of Households with Taxable Income Over |

-There is also adjustments made to the standard deduction with an increase of $400 for single filers and $800 for those married and filing jointly.
-Changes to deductions, including the $10,000 cap on state, local and property tax deductions has left more people continuing to take the standard deduction than itemizing their deductions as they have done in the past.
+There is also adjustments made to the standard deduction with an increase of $400 for single filers and $800 for filing jointly.

 Filing Status | Deduction |